 for all points $x_0,x_1,x_2 \in M$, all paths $\alpha_i, \beta_i, \gamma_i $ from $x_i$ to $x_{i+1}$, and for all fixed-ends homotopies $\Sigma_i \colon \alpha_i \to \beta_i$ and $\Sigma'_i \colon \beta_i \to \gamma_i$ with $i = 0,1$. \end{definition}

 \begin{remark} The associativity condition in detail reads as follows: for every concatenable triple $(\gamma_1, \gamma_2, \gamma_3)$ of paths in $M$ there is a commutative diagram

-in $\BGrb(PM\times_MPM)$, where the bottom arrow is the canonical 2-isomorphism obtained via~\eqref{eq:pt^G thin 2} from any reparameterisation of $[0,1]$ that yields a homotopy $\gamma_3 \star (\gamma_2 \star \gamma_1) \sim (\gamma_3 \star \gamma_2) \star \gamma_1$. \end{remark}
+in $\BGrb(PM\times_MPM)$, where the bottom arrow is the canonical 2-isomorphism obtained via~\eqref{eq:pt^G thin 2} from any reparameterisation of $[0,1]$ that yields a homotopy $\gamma_3 \star (\gamma_2 \star \gamma_1) \sim (\gamma_3 \star \gamma_2) \star \gamma_1$. \qen \end{remark}

 \begin{remark} By property~\eqref{eq:pt^G thin 3}, our definition factors through the path 2-groupoid of $M$ as defined by Schreiber and Waldorf~\cite{SW:Fctrs_v_forms,SW:Local_2-fctrs}.
 Given a manifold $M$, they construct a 2-groupoid internal to diffeological spaces, whose level sets are essentially $M $, $PM$ and the quotient $P^2_* M/{\sim}$ of $P_*^2 M$ by thin homotopies.
-Rather than taking this quotient, we demand that~\eqref{eq:pt^G thin 3} holds.
-However, condition~\eqref{eq:pt^G thin 2} is new as compared to~\cite{SW:Fctrs_v_forms,SW:Local_2-fctrs}; it is motivated by~\cite{BW:OCFFTs}. \qen \end{remark}

-\begin{remark} There is a more slick and conceptual way of phrasing Definition~\ref{def:pt for gerbe}: Given the path 2-groupoid $\Pa_2 M$ of Schreiber and Waldorf~\cite{SW:Fctrs_v_forms,SW:Local_2-fctrs}, one can check that the Duskin nerve of this 2-groupoid is a simplicial diffeological space $\rmN_D (\Pa_2 M) \colon \Delta^\opp \to \Dfg$.
-We can then define the 2-category $\BGrb^{\pt}(M)$ of bundle gerbes on $M$ with parallel transport as the homotopy limit

-The diagram in the homotopy limit is a cosimplicial diagram in weak 2-categories, and the homotopy limit can be modelled explicitly as in~\cite[Definition~7.1]{NS:Equivar}.
-While this formulation certainly has advantages when it comes to a conceptual treatment of parallel transport, for our present purposes the more hands-on model given in Definition~\ref{def:pt for gerbe} is more convenient. \qen \end{remark}
+Note that in this quotient they also implement condition~(4.1). \qen \end{remark}